gewi1011/pylon-ros-camera/README.md

-# all necessary files to run the pylon-ros-camera with opencv to detect objects
+# Commissioning of driver assistance cameras and implementation of object detection under ROS and OpenCV

 As part of my bachelor thesis on camera-based driver assistance systems, mono cameras have been attached to a measurement vehicle.
 The two individual mono cameras (Basler daA1600-60uc (USB 3.0)) should read out with the pylon-ros-camer driver in the open source environment ROS and their data visualised.
 The individual frames of the cameras can then be further processed with the help of OpenCV.
 In this project the cameras should recognise a pattern on a test sign and determine from this the distance of the test sign to the vehicle.

-**In the following all necessary files and programs are listed: the goal of this project is to
+#In the following all necessary files and programs are listed:
+the goal of this project is to

 after installing the pylon-ros-camera driver like in the README of the branch "devel",